stevengharris/MarkupEditor/README.md

 }
 ```

 In this example, `demoHtml` is **not** modified by the MarkupEditor as you edit the document.
 The `html` is passed as a binding so that you can modify it from your app.
+You must use `MarkupWKWebView.getHtml()` to get the modified HTML.

 ## Customizing the MarkupEditor